adrianeriksen/catsquare/README.md

     Header always set X-Content-Type-Options "nosniff"
 </IfModule>
 ```

+You can ban certain passwords from being used.
+This is done by creating the file `data/banned-passwords.txt` where each line is a banned password.
+A good practice is to add the 1000 most commonly used passwords.

 This is PHP at its best — low barrier to entry and mistakes.